ccmvumc/garjus/docs/analyses.md

 # analyses

-A DAX analysis is configured with a yaml file where we select inputs, specify scripts to run and containers to use for running the scripts.
+A DAX analysis connects processing code from github with inputs from XNAT.
+An analysis is configured with a yaml file where we select inputs, specify scripts to run and containers to use for running the scripts.

 garjus can run a dax analyses locally.
 This is helpful for testing your analysis before making it a dax analysis.
 You must specify a project, one or more subjects, the local code repository, and the output directory.